Agoric/documentation/main/glossary/README.md

 ## AmountMath

 The AmountMath library executes the logic of how [amounts](#amount) are changed when digital assets are merged, separated, or otherwise manipulated.
-For example, a deposit of 2 [Quatloos](#quatloos) into a purse that already has 3 Quatloos gives a new balance of 5 Quatloos.
+For example, a deposit of 3 [Quatloos](#quatloos) into a purse that already has 7 Quatloos updates its balance to 10 Quatloos.
 But a deposit of a non-fungible theater ticket into a purse that already holds five tickets is performed by set union rather than by arithmetic.

 `AmountMath` has a single set of polymorphic methods that deal with different asset kinds: